K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ## <div id='2.5'>  2.5.
 Test

-Use phpunit to do PHP unit test.
+Use phpunit to do the PHP unit test.
 The test case is in the test directory, and the unit test runs as below.

         Vendor\bin\phpunit